-E rickshaws propelled by erickshaw battery, also known as electric tuk-tuks or e-rickshaws have been becoming more popular since 2008.
+E rickshaws propelled by e-rickshaw battery, also known as electric tuk-tuks or e-rickshaws have been becoming more popular since 2008.
 The Modi Government in 2016 launched an ambitious scheme to distribute 5,100 battery-operated electric rickshaws to provide employment to the poor and to promote a cleaner environment.
 Recently, the Indraprastha Institute of Information Technology, Delhi, started working on driverless electric rickshaws to boost last-mile connectivity.
 There has also been talk of making electric rickshaw services available on an app-based facility like Ola or Uber.

-The electrical system used in the Indian erickshaw battery version is 48V although in Bangladesh it is 60V.
+The electrical system used in the Indian e-rickshaw battery version is 48V although in Bangladesh it is 60V.
 The body design varies from load carriers, passenger vehicles with no roof, to full body with a driver’s windshield.
-There are load carrying versions of these rickshaws which differ in their upper body, load carrying capacity, motor power, controller and other structural aspects, sometimes motor power is also increased in order to carry loads up to 1000 kg.
+There are load-carrying versions of these rickshaws which differ in their upper body, load-carrying capacity, motor power, controller and other structural aspects, sometimes motor power is also increased in order to carry loads up to 1000 kg.

-E-Rickshaws are sold on the basis of voltage supplied and current output, also the number of mosfets used.
-The erickshaw batteries are mostly lead acid batteries with a life of 6–12 months.
+E-Rickshaws are sold on the basis of voltage supplied and current output, also the number of MOSFETs used.
+The e-rickshaw batteries are mostly lead-acid batteries with a life of 6–12 months.
 Deep discharge batteries designed for electric vehicles are rarely used.
 Standard designs have features such as regenerative braking, voltage regulators, battery cut off voltage, flat battery advance warning and speed and accelerator limiters.
-This all helps the erickshaw battery to increase its in-service range, however, this can be counteracted by excessive horn use, particularly in India.
+This all helps the e-rickshaw battery to increase its in-service range, however, this can be counteracted by excessive horn use, particularly in India.

-An interesting variant is the solar version which uses PV panels on the roof of the vehicle to generate supplementary power in addition to the erickshaw battery.
+An interesting variant is a solar version which uses PV panels on the roof of the vehicle to generate supplementary power in addition to the e-rickshaw battery.
 There are two types of solar vehicles: directly and indirectly solar-powered.
 The first is an electric auto rickshaw driven solely by one or more electric motors, powered by solar panels mounted on the vehicle and capable of operating while the vehicle is in motion.
 Unfortunately, insufficient power is generated from current PV panels to directly power the vehicle, so the power is diverted to topping up the battery during normal use.

 Bearing in mind that the amount of power generated by the sun at the equator is 1050 watts/m2